tangentyh/notes-of-tan/javaNotes.md

    - no block variable shadowing — illegal to declare a parameter or a local variable in the lambda that has the same name as a local variable
    - block scope — the same scope as a nested block
    - same `this` — `this` is the same as what outside the lambda
-   - effective final effect -- only one instantiation inside loops
+   - number of instantiations -- only one instantiation inside loops when no closure
      ```java
      static IntUnaryOperator oper = null;
      static int opCounter = 0;